gnohz/cole-website/content/posts/org-pomodoro-and-polybar/index.md

 echo ${underline_color}${pomo_message}
 ```

-and then add it to your polybar config (remember to include `pomodoro` in your polbar modules):
+and then add it to your polybar config (remember to include `pomodoro` in your polybar modules):

 ```nil
 [module/pomodoro]